intentee/paddler.intentee.com/content/docs/internals/buffered-requests.md

 The entire request can take more than the `--buffered-request-timeout` time - this value only applies to the time the request spends in the buffer.
 Once the request is dequeued from the buffer, it will be processed normally, and the time won't be limited anymore.

-So, for example, once the request starts to respond with inference tokens, it means it is no longer in the buffer and can take as long as it needs to finish processing.
+For example, once the request starts to respond with inference tokens, it means it is no longer in the buffer and can take as long as it needs to finish processing.

 ## Buffering requests when generating embeddings